NataliaVelasquez18/eurobank-saves-2M-in-marketing-budget/README.md

 # Eurobank Saves 2M+ in Marketingn Budget with Machine Learning

----

 ## Business Problem

 The European Bank uses telemarketing campaigns to promote their product Bank Term Deposit.
 It currently uses a predictive model to help them determine, in advance, clients who will be receptive to such marketing campaigns.
-The bank wants to evaluate the current model, it's implications, and determine whether or not the current model should be replaced.
+The bank wants to evaluate the current model, it's implications, and determine **whether or not the current model should be replaced**.

+## Executive Summary

+---

 ## Backgroung

 The European Bank uses telemarketing campaigns to promote their product Bank Term Deposit.
-The campaign has two possible outcomes: either the client will subscribe or will not subscribe.
+The campaign has two possible outcomes: **either the client will subscribe or will not subscribe to the campaign**.

 <img src= "https://github.com/NataliaVelasquez18/eurobank-saves-2M-in-marketing-budget/blob/main/Resources/1.png" width="550" height="550" />

 The challenges of a telemarketing campaign are three:

-  * here are limited resources in the contact center,
+  * There are limited resources in the contact center when comparing against the client database.
-  * The campaign should be deployed fast, and w
+  * The campaign should be deployed in maximum of two months.
-  * We need to make sure the client experience does not suffer.
+  * We need to make sure the client experience does not suffer whe calling over the phone.

-The solution is to build a machine learning model that takes client attribuetes and helps us predict the propensity of a client to subscribe to a telemarketing campaign.
+The solution is to build a machine learning model that takes client attribuetes and helps us predict the **propensity of a client to subscribe to a telemarketing campaign**.

 <img src= "https://github.com/NataliaVelasquez18/eurobank-saves-2M-in-marketing-budget/blob/main/Resources/2.png" width="350" height="580" />

 ## Overview of Approach